 Dietary supplements are vitamins, minerals, and other nutritional components such as herbs.
 You take them by mouth.
 Dietary supplements can sometimes provide extra nutritional benefit to people with special health problems, including diabetes.
 However, most people with diabetes will still have to take traditional prescription medicine to keep their blood sugar levels in control.

 How Dietary Supplements May Help Control Diabetes

 So far, there is not enough research to support specific recommendations for diabetes and dietary supplements.
-Ongoing studies point to three minerals that may be helpful to people with diabetes:
+Ongoing studies point to two minerals that may be linked to blood sugar control.

 How Dietary Supplements Can Hinder Diabetes Control

 If you are not cautious, diabetes and dietary supplements can be a dangerous mix.
 Here's why:

 - Supplements aren’t regulated the same way as food and drug products.
 Some supplements have been found to be contaminated with substances other than those stated on the label.

 - Some supplements may interact with medication or other supplements, such as herbs, increasing or decreasing their effects.
 St. John’s wort, for example, is known to have many drug interactions and should be avoided with other medications.

 Deciding Whether to Use Dietary Supplements for Diabetes

 Talk with your doctor.
 That's the first step in deciding whether or not to mix diabetes and dietary supplements.
 He or she can discuss the possible benefits and risks of dietary supplements.

 Your doctor or pharmacist can also check that any supplements you take will not interact dangerously with your medications.

 Be sure to list any dietary supplements you take whenever you tell your doctor or any other health care professional about your medications.